Exploring investor behavior in Bitcoin: a study of the disposition effect: Background

-Today, cryptocurrencies are part of a broader cryptoasset ecosystem, which can roughly be divided into \emph{native cryptocurrencies} and \emph{token systems}.
-Native cryptocurrencies subsume, next to Bitcoin, also so-called \emph{altcoins} (e.g., Litecoin), which are essentially derived from Bitcoin's codebase, and privacy-focused currencies such as Monero or Zcash.
-Tokens, which represent the other side of the spectrum, can be fungible or non-fungible and are defined and controlled by programs (\emph{smart contracts}) that are executed by distributed blockchain platforms such as Ethereum~\cite{Buterin2014}.
-In contrast to Bitcoin founded as a non-profit project, many blockchain projects are now driven by for-profit enterprises, which claim to have introduced improvements in speed, robustness, and privacy~\cite{White2014}.
+Cryptoassets are digital assets that utilize cryptographic primitives and distributed ledger technology (DLT) and represent some economic resource or value to someone.
+Based on the conceptual design of their underlying transaction settlement layer, they can roughly be divided into cryptoassets that follow Bitcoin’s Unspent Transaction Output (UTXO) model and those that follow Ethereum's account model.
+Both designs include native tokens, like BTC on the Bitcoin or ETH on the Ethereum~\citep{Buterin2014} ledger.
+Furthermore, account-model ledgers enable the deployment of arbitrary programs, which are also known as ``smart contracts''.
+These programs can be used to issue non-native tokens (or simply tokens) representing arbitrary digital and non-digital assets~\citep{auer2023technology}.

-Cryptoassetse can be mainly seen as speculative virtual assets, which has also been confirmed by a recent empirical user study~\cite{Henry2019}.
-Regarding the three main functions of money, Bitcoin meets the first function, which is \emph{medium of exchange}, but performs poorly as a \emph{unit of account} and as a \emph{store of value}, which are the other two functions~\cite{Ciaian2016,Yermack2015}.
+Cryptoassets can be mainly seen as speculative virtual assets, which has also been confirmed by a recent empirical user study~\citep{Henry2019}.
+Regarding the three main functions of money, Bitcoin meets the function of \emph{medium of exchange} but performs poorly as a \emph{unit of account} and as a \emph{store of value}~\citep{Ciaian2016,Yermack2015}.
 This is because cryptoassets experience high volatility and different trade prices on different exchanges.
-Further, the most important cryptocurrency Bitcoin is untethered to other fiat currencies, which makes its risk mostly impossible to hedge and poses challenges for proper risk management.
+Further, the most important cryptoasset, Bitcoin, is untethered to other fiat currencies, making its risk mostly impossible to hedge and posing challenges for proper risk management.

-The speculative nature of Bitcoin has also been discussed by Ciaian et al.~\cite{Ciaian2016}, who compared Bitcoin to conventional currencies and their primary function as money.
+The speculative nature of Bitcoin has also been discussed by \cite{Ciaian2016}, who compared Bitcoin to conventional currencies and their primary function as money.
 Their results stipulate that Bitcoins' attractiveness is the main driver for price formation, followed by market forces as the second driver.
-On the contrary, macrofinancial developments do not determine the Bitcoin price.
-The study concludes that as long as such speculative investments mainly drive the Bitcoin price, no real competition to fiat currency will emerge.
-We also followed this point of view and conceived Bitcoin as being a speculative virtual asset rather than a currency.
+On the contrary, macro-financial developments do not determine the Bitcoin price.
+Therefore, the study concludes that as long as such speculative investments mainly drive the Bitcoin price, no real competition to fiat currency will emerge.
+We also followed this point of view and conceived Bitcoin as a speculative virtual asset rather than a currency.